 Jack Kerouac School Publications

-Bombay Gin, the Jack Kerouac School literary journal run by faculty and students, publishes innovative poetry, prose, and hybrid texts as well as art, translations, and interviews.
-Emerging from the “Outrider” tradition, Bombay Gin honors a heritage of powerful counter-poetics through the publication of work that challenges the boundaries of language, form, and genre.
+Bombay Gin Literary Journal, is the department journal run by BA and MFA students that publishes innovative poetry, prose, and hybrid texts as well as art, translations, and interviews.
+Emerging from the “Outrider” tradition in 1976, Bombay Gin Literary Journal honors a heritage of powerful counter-poetics through the publication of work that challenges the boundaries of language, form, and genre.
+Read the oriGIN story here.

 Harry Smith Print Shop

 The Harry Smith Print Shop offers a unique opportunity for students to engage in the craft of letterpress printing.
 This practice deepens students’ relationships to the printed word and teaches them elements of layout, design, and printing techniques, using distributable type on both platen and proof presses.
-Kavyayantra Press is the imprint for chapbooks and broadsides published through the Harry Smith Print Shop, which can be purchased at the Jack Kerouac School webstore.
+Classes are taught in the Fall, Spring, and Summer sessions. non-Naropa students can register for available workshops during Summer Writing Program with regular and guest faculty.

 Something on Paper